 Don’t obfuscate.
 Answer their questions.
 If you don’t have an answer, reassure them you will go and find one.

-These communications are a great way to build trust and authority for your brand.
+These communications are a great way to build trust and authority for your brand, as well as, boost customer retention.
 Being transparent with your actions helps prevent customers from setting impossible deadlines and unrealistic expectations which you will fail to deliver.

 5. Assess, Modify, Adapt